31 Oct Disrupting Gender Inequality in Call Centers

 It’s a Numbers Game

-Though in some countries like the Philippines, the balance between male and female agents is almost equal, agents are still mostly female worldwide.
+Though in some countries like the Philippines, the balance between male and female agents is almost equal, agents are mostly female worldwide.
 Men hold most of the supervisory, management and executive positions.
 The reasons for this appear to be linked to traditional societal roles and biases.

 Why More Female Agents?
 They Follow the Rules.